Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Some important terms

 Let us look at the kinds of terms we can write in iPCF.

 \begin{description}

 \item[From the axioms of \textsf{S4}]

-First, we can write a term corresponding to axiom \textsf{K}, the \emph{normality axiom}: It is easy to see that $ \vdash \mathsf{ax_K} : \Box(A \rightarrow B) \rightarrow (\Box A \rightarrow \Box B) $.
-An intensional reading of this is as follows: any function given as code can be transformed into an \emph{effective operation}, mapping code to code.
+First, we can write a term corresponding to axiom \textsf{K}, the \emph{normality axiom} of modal logics: Then $\vdash \mathsf{ax_K} : \Box(A \rightarrow B) \rightarrow (\Box A \rightarrow \Box B)$.
+An intensional reading of this is the following: any function given as code can be transformed into an \emph{effective operation} that maps code of type $A$ to code of type $B$.

-The rest of the axioms correspond to evaluating and quoting, as discussed before.
+The rest of the axioms correspond to evaluating and quoting.
 Axiom \textsf{T} takes code to value, or intension to extension: and axiom \textsf{4} quotes code into code-for-code:

 \item[The G\"odel-L\"ob axiom: intensional fixed points]